 My roommates and I flocked to it.

 That’s me on the right.
-My roommate Tamara may very well have her eyes closed, dreaming of Prince.
+My roommate Tamara, her eyes closed, may very well be dreaming of Prince.
 It’s only a guess.

 Prince was a funkmaster, our wizard of weird and wonderful and god, his music was sexy.
 We didn’t need therapy.
 We had Prince.
 The guy understood women’s needs.